Microsoft co-founder Allen launches space project

 (The author is a Reuters Breakingviews columnist.
 The opinions expressed are his own.)

-SEATTLE, Dec 13 Microsoft Corp (MSFT.O) co-founder Paul Allen is planning to build a spaceship that could replace the Space Shuttle and put paying passengers into orbit this decade.
+SEATTLE Dec 13 Microsoft Corp (MSFT.O) co-founder Paul Allen is planning to build a spaceship that could replace the Space Shuttle this decade.

-Lifelong space enthusiast Allen is hoping to launch unmanned rockets from a massive flying carrier plane to put government and commercial satellites into space and eventually evolve to human space missions.
+Allen, 58, is hoping his new company -- called Stratolaunch Systems -- will launch unmanned rockets from a flying carrier plane to ferry government and commercial payloads into space and back, and eventually evolve to human space missions.

 The initiative comes only months after the United States retired the Space Shuttle program after 30 years, opening the door to private enterprise to supply space vehicles.

-"I have long dreamed about taking the next big step in private space flight," said Allen.
+"I have long dreamed about taking the next big step in private space flight," said Allen in a statement.
 "To offer a flexible, orbital space delivery system."

-The new company to manage the project, called Stratolaunch Systems, has the slogan "Any orbit.
-Any time."

-Allen, the sole funding source for development, did not say how much he would spend on the project, but indicated it would be $200 million or more, an "order of magnitude" greater than the $20 million he spent backing the first privately funded, manned space flight in 2004.

-Fifty-eight-year-old Allen - listed by Forbes magazine as the world's 57th-richest person, with a fortune of $13.2 billion - is the latest in a line of tech billionaires with interests in the privatization of space travel.
+Allen - listed by Forbes magazine as the world's 57th richest person, with a fortune of $13.2 billion - is the latest in a line of tech billionaires with interests in the privatization of space travel.

 Allen, who made up the name Microsoft, co-founded what became the world's biggest software company with Bill Gates in 1975.